-“While I’m in labor” stuff (put these on the top of your pregnancy hospital bag checklist!)
+“While I’m in labor” stuff (put these on the top of your hospital bag packing list!)

 Seriously – throw these things in a small bag on TOP of everything else, or in a side pocket so they’re quickly accessible once the real fun starts.
 Don’t be like me and realize the lip balm is in the car.
 Seriously.
 You NEED the lip balm.
 Labor is hard work and your lips will crack and bleed without it.
 (An amazing nurse found me some vaseline once I started begging for lip balm.)

 ♥ Socks that you could throw away.